inventree/InvenTree/docs/docs/start/docker.md

     Docker adds an additional network layer - that might lead to lower performance than bare metal.
     To optimize and configure your redis deployment follow the [official docker guide](https://redis.io/docs/getting-started/install-stack/docker/#configuration).

-!!! warning "Disabled by default"
-    The *redis* container is not enabled in the default configuration.
-This is provided as an example for users wishing to use redis.
-    To enable the *redis* container, run any `docker compose` commands with the `--profile redis` flag.
-    You will also need to un-comment the `INVENTREE_CACHE_<...>` variables in the `.env` file.
+!!! tip "Enable Cache"
+    While a redis container is provided in the default configuration, by default it is not enabled in the Inventree server.
+You can enable redis cache support by following the [caching configuration guide](./config.md#caching)

 ### Data Volume